5 ways to write an inspiring manifesto.

 From the Latin manifestus — to manifest, to clearly reveal, to make real.

-Here are 5 simple approaches to writing a blow-your-mind manifesto.
+Here are 5 different ways to write a manifesto.

 1. I BELIEVE …

-Just tell us what you believe.
+Just state what you believe.
 Simple as that.
 One sentence, a bullet-point list, or a whole commencement address.

 “I believe in the power of love.”

-Or — for an unexpected twist — tell us what you no longer believe.
+Or — for an unexpected twist — state what you no longer believe.
 (And why.)

 2. I WANT TO LIVE IN A WORLD WHERE …